markhoney/mark.honeychurch.org/docs/blog/skepticism/2021/05/05/card/index.md

 Obviously this whole thing is bonkers.
 I hate the idea that someone might buy some card or other piece of nonsense from these people. $50 isn’t a lot to lose on the card itself, but for anyone under the impression that they have immunity from breaking the law, or receiving parking tickets, the cost could end up being a lot higher.
 Eventually they will have their day in court, if that’s what they’re looking for, and they’re not going to win, and it’s not going to be cheap.
 In fact, the Maori Ranger website already showcases at least one instance of someone attempting to use their ID card to get out of paying for a speeding ticket - unsurprisingly, the NZ Police were having none of it, saying of their efforts:

-The court said such arguments had been considered and rejected by the Supreme Court and were “plainly unarguable”.
+The court said such arguments had been considered and rejected by the Supreme Court and were "plainly unarguable".
 Parliament is sovereign and its legislation applies to all New Zealanders irrespective of race.
 The infringement fees remain payable by the due date.

 There is a tortuous [half hour long video](https://youtu.be/hjVyRroQ5Yw) on their website that attempts to walk people through how to rebut attempts by NZ Police to collect fines, but I can’t shake the feeling that sending an essay back to the Infringement team talking about the Universal Declaration of Human Rights, the US Security and Exchange Commission’s website and the United Nations Diplomatic Privileges Order 1959 is not going to be very effective.